CourtDatesOrg/cn-transition-2024/src/README.md

 ## Step 1 - Create the Database and Store Credentials
 Now create the database that will be used to store court dates provided through the daily AOC text file.

+If you wish, you may set a different password for the main user in the ```make_variables``` file, or you can change it afterward in the database directly.

 ```sh
 cd ./1-db
 make init